How To get thereHow To get there Free Things To DoFree Things To Do

 Founded in 1541 by Spanish conquistador Pedro de Valdivia, Santiago or “the city of the island hills” as it’s known, is not only the Capital and largest city in Chile, it’s also one of the largest in the Americas.

-The sprawling metropolis is located entirely in Chilies central valley, surrounded by the Andean mountains and the Chilean coastal range, the flat valley and mountain combo protecting it from any serious weather repercussions arising from the clashing of the harsh desert heat coming from the north and the icy southern breezes.
-It’s landscape is expertly defaced by standalone cerros or mountains, a multitude of green spaces and the Mapocho river.
-A chain of parks and green spaces playfully dots the landscape from east to west through the cities 17 million inhabitants.
+The sprawling metropolis is located entirely in Chile’s central valley, surrounded by the Andean mountains and the Chilean coastal range, the flat valley and mountain combo protecting it from any serious weather repercussions arising from the clashing of the harsh desert heat coming from the north and the icy southern breezes.
+Its landscape is expertly defaced by standalone Cerros or mountains, a multitude of green spaces and the Mapocho River.
+A chain of parks and green spaces playfully dot the landscape from east to west through the city’s 17 million inhabitants.

 The central hub of the country’s power, government and economy, the Chileans say “Santiago is Chile, and Chile is Santiago”.
 Even more so than normal capital cities, Santiago is awash with cultural events, sights to see and things to do.

-Each of the city’s neighborhoods provides an interesting perspective to the societal changes and developments the city has seen since its days under dictatorship and extreme earthquakes such as in 1960 when the largest ever documented struck a whopping 9.5 on the Richter scale causing unimaginable damage.
+Each of the city’s neighbourhoods provides an interesting perspective on the societal changes and developments the city has seen since its days under dictatorship and extreme earthquakes such as in 1960 when the largest ever documented struck a whopping 9.5 on the Richter scale causing unimaginable damage.

 A city that is constantly changing, unlike say 10 years ago, now you can find a more dynamic and diverse way of life, splashed with different cultures from Colombia and Peru to Haiti and Venezuela.